 The roasty Oatmeal Stout is a great substitute for fans of Guinness, flaunting hints of chocolate and caramel—a really good dessert without the sweetness.
 The stout is “extremely smooth and delightfully refreshing,” Watters says.

-Einbecker is one of Germany’s oldest breweries, its beer-making origins dating back to the 14th century.
+Einbecker is one of Germany’s oldest breweries, dating back to the 14th century.
 The brewery’s stock and trade are lagers, such as its best-selling beer pilsner—golden-toned with a gorgeous grassy scent and agreeable bitterness.
-The non-alcoholic version is nearly a carbon copy of the original, offering the signature snappiness and bitter bite, but none of the alcohol.
-This is a great beer to sip while watching sports and snacking on something salty and crisp.
+The nonalcoholic version is nearly a carbon copy of the original, offering the signature snappiness and bitter bite, but none of the alcohol.
+This is a great beer to sip while watching sports and snacking on something salty and crispy.

 “This clean, crisp ale easily stands alongside classic American wheat beers like Widmer Hefe and Blue Moon,” he says.
 “The smooth, dry body makes it a deeply satisfying pint.”

-“Few non-alcoholic beers are as true to their full-strength equivalent as Enough Said,” says Allyn.
-The Southern California brewery’s “damn refreshing” Helles-style German lager is “perfect in every respect except alcohol,” Allyn says.
-“It captures the clean cracked barley and fresh bread aroma of the pale lager style, while also matching the kiss of hops that add a spicy layer without the bigger bitterness of a pilsner.”
+“Few nonalcoholic beers are as true to their full-strength equivalent as Enough Said,” says Allyn.
+The Southern California brewery’s “damn refreshing” Helles-style German lager is “perfect in every respect, except alcohol,” Allyn says.
+“It captures the clean cracked barley and fresh bread aroma of the pale lager style, while also matching the kiss of hops that adds a spicy layer, without the bigger bitterness of a pilsner.”

 Fun fact: Two Roots also makes a range of nonalcoholic beers infused with THC.

 Price at time of publish: $14